By Matias Avial, Contributing Writer

 Katie Boyle performed a piece in which she excelled at making the audience laugh.
 Her charm juxtaposed with her hard Irish background, like when she told the story of the time her sweet Irish grandmother killed her grandfather with an axe.
 Almost every comic veered political at some point, having a great deal to say about the United States’ new presidential administration.

 Boyle commented on being white in the American political system.
 She wanted to be distanced from the racial tensions by saying she was white, but “not that kind of white.”

-Will Mars, while trying to keep up with a non-political theme, took a very similar approach to Boyle.
+Chris James, while trying to keep up with a non-political theme, took a very similar approach to Boyle.
 As part of the international community, it was inevitable for these comics to not share their concerns.
 Thus, many of the jokes told targeted the “orange man.”
-Mars recounted his experiences as a British black man trying to find an apartment in the city.
+James recounted his experiences as a British black man trying to find an apartment in the city.
 It took the landlord by a surprise when he realized that the “Harry Potter” he had been speaking to on the phone possessed “black magic.”
-Mars also impersonated Barack Obama with spot-on intonation, laugh and charisma in order to roast President Trump.
+James also impersonated Barack Obama with spot-on intonation, laugh and charisma in order to roast President Trump.

 The later comedians were not as funny.
 One might say they relied too heavily on the excitement (and drunkenness) of the public.

 Nick Naney performed what seemed to be an improvisation, where he joked about not learning his jokes on time.
 He pretended to read a script off his phone and satirized the typical comedian’s routine.
 For the first couple of minutes it was entertaining and fresh, yet ultimately dragged along for too long.